DigitalPublishingToolkit/Money-Lab-Reader/docs/5_1-Maurer-Swartz.md

 controls it?

-Money can serve as an externalized memory of social transactions and relations.[^14] What we are seeing now is a kind of and memory.
+Money can serve as an externalized memory of social transactions and relations.[^14] What we are seeing now is a kind of memory.
 One kind of decentralization is corporate.
 There is decentralization from the mass payment markets of the ACH, the card networks, and checks – with designs on cash.
 There is then a corresponding recentralization into